dnanexus/cwic/Readme.md

 The user's environment is set up in a Docker container.
 It can be accessed by running the app with the **--ssh** or **--allow-ssh** flags.
 The changes made in the workspace, such as installing packages, adding files, configuration, etc., can be saved as a Docker image and pushed to your private Docker registry.
 This image can be accessed and used in subsequent app runs.

-If a bash command is passed on the input, the app will run in an non-interactive batch mode and execute the command in the (most recently saved) user's Docker environment.
-The default DNAnexus public image ([dnanexus/cwic-base:latest](https://hub.docker.com/r/dnanexus/cwic-base)) will be pulled and loaded if the user's registry doesn't contain a cwic image or the credentials file is not available.
+If a bash command is passed on the input, the app will run in a non-interactive batch mode and execute the command in the (most recently saved) user's Docker environment.
+The default DNAnexus public image ([dnanexus/cwic-base:latest](https://hub.docker.com/r/dnanexus/cwic-base)) will be pulled and loaded if the user's registry doesn't contain a cwic image or the credentials input file is not available.

 DNAnexus project in which the app is run is mounted in the environment using [dxfuse](https://github.com/dnanexus/dxfuse) and so the files in the project are accessible directly as local files in the workspace without the need of manual download and upload.
 Cwic environment provides scripts for syncing up the remote project with the local mount point, e.g. the command "dx-save-project" saves the locally created files in the platform (syncing is done automatically by dxfuse every 5 minutes) and "dx-load-project" refreshes the mount so that new files added to the project by the platform are visible locally in the cwic workspace environment.